007revad/Synology_HDD_db/my-other-scripts.md

 - **<a href="https://github.com/007revad/Synology_Open_Speedtest">Synology Open Speedtest</a>**
   - Synology DSM 7 package to install OpenSpeedtest and run it in a GUI to test your LAN speed.

+- **<a href="https://github.com/007revad/Synology_Libre_Speedtest">Synology Libre Speedtest</a>**
+  - Synology DSM 7 package to install Libre Speedtest and run it in a GUI to test your LAN speed.

 - **<a href="https://github.com/007revad/Synology_app_mover">Synology app mover</a>**
   - Easily move Synology packages from one volume to another volume.